Last updated on November 23rd, 202o.

 - Perform our agreement with you: provide the DDM Services to you, including: to carry out our obligations arising from any contracts between you and us; allow you to participate in interactive features of the DDM Services when you choose to do so; and provide you communication systems.

-- For our legitimate commercial interests: monitor the performance of the DDM Services; ensure that the DDM Services are presented in the most effective manner for you and your device(s); enforce our Terms of Service and other policies; notify you about changes to the DDM Services; provide, maintain, protect and improve the DDM Services; and to protect DDM and DDM Services users.
+- For our legitimate commercial interests: monitor the performance of the DDM Services; provide the DDM Services; ensure that the DDM Services are presented in the most effective manner for you and your device(s); enforce our Terms of Service and other policies; notify you about changes to the DDM Services; provide, maintain, protect and improve the DDM Services; and to protect DDM and DDM Services users.

 - Comply with our legal obligations: where we are required to do so by law; and comply with intellectual property protection obligations we have under applicable laws including the Digital Millennium Copyright Act and the E-Commerce Directive.